Elvis Presley Songs & Biggest Hits – Top 10 All-Time

 The home of Elvis was called Graceland and is still a major tourist attraction in Memphis, Tennessee today.
 Fans flock to Graceland each year to celebrate the life and legacy of Elvis Presley.

 Elvis Presley’s music career started in 1953 when his first “acetate disc” with singles My Happiness and That’s When Your Heartaches Begin was released.
-Elvis had his first number one hit in 1956 and his last in the U.S.A. in 1969 with Suspicious Minds.
+Elvis had his first number-one hit in 1956 and his last in the U.S.A. in 1969 with Suspicious Minds.

-Top Elvis Presley Songs
+Elvis Presley Wedding Songs List

 #1 Can’t Help Falling In Love